Moving at a notably slow speed

 Present participle for to move somewhere in a slow and steady way

-Present participle for express remorse, regret
+Present participle for to express remorse or regret

 Present participle for to walk while shuffling or dragging the feet